ReactFinland/future-frontend-site/content/for-speakers.md

 ## Speakers' dinner

-The speakers' dinner will be held after the workshops on Wednesday and we'll go from the front of the hotel at 18:00.
+The speakers' dinner will be held after the workshops on Wednesday at the venue (Pörssitalo, Fabianinkatu 14).
+You should be there around 18:00.

-If you want to get to the restaurant on your own, please let us know so we don't wait for you. :)